A book and a platform for runners

 Read about the book on raising lifelong runners and the story behind the platform.

-The book & the storyThe story
+The book & the storyThe platform

 It began as a book.

-Running Legacy started as a book about building runners for life — training kids so they're still running at 30, 40, 50, not just winning this season.
+Running Legacy started as a book about building runners for life: training kids so they're still running at 30, 40, 50, not just winning this season.

 One team, three points of view